1B05H1N/VideoToTextTranscriber/README.md

 - If you choose to include timestamps, the output will be saved in `video_filename.srt` in SRT format.
 - If you choose plain text, the output will be saved in `video_filename_transcripts.txt`.

+### Step-by-Step Guide

+1. **Prepare Your Environment**:
+    - Ensure you have Python 3.x installed.
+    - Set up a virtual environment and install the required libraries as shown in the Installation section.

+2. **Set Your OpenAI API Key**:
+    - Obtain your API key from OpenAI.
+    - Set the API key in your terminal session:
+      ```bash
+      export OPENAI_API_KEY="your_openai_api_key"
+      ```

+3. **Run the Script**:
+    - Execute the script with your video file:
+      ```bash
+      python script.py /path/to/your/video.mp4
+      ```

+4. **Follow Prompts**:
+    - If an existing transcript file is found, choose whether to correct it using GPT or transcribe the video again.
+    - Review the estimated processing time and decide whether to proceed.
+    - Select the desired output format (SRT with timestamps or plain text).

+5. **Use the Output**:
+    - The transcript will be saved in the specified format.
+    - Import the transcript into your YouTube video or any other platform as needed.

 ## Script Details